What Building an App with Zero Coding Background Taught Me About Vibe Coding

 Get the Idea Clear Before Writing Code

-There is something to watch out for here: AI tends to please.
-If I ask "should we add an AI summary feature," it will happily design a plausible plan in that direction.
-If I ask "should we remind users to back-fill records," it will keep going: reminder strategy, trigger conditions, copy.
-The problem is that each of these plans can stand on its own, and still not fit what the product really wants to be.
+There is something to watch out for here, and it caught me off guard at first: AI really wants to please you.
+If I ask "should we add an AI summary feature," it happily designs a plausible plan in that direction.
+If I ask "should we remind users to back-fill records," it keeps going — a full reminder strategy, complete with trigger conditions and notification copy.
+The problem is that each of these plans can stand on its own and still not fit what the product wants to be.
+It took me a while to stop reading its enthusiasm as endorsement.
 So at the requirement stage, talking with the AI is not about letting it decide for me.
 It is about using it to keep asking myself: Do I really need this?
 Does it solve the core problem, or does it just make the product look more complete?
-Will it make the product heavier?
 Will it change the restraint I wanted in the first place?

 The core boundaries came out of exactly this kind of convergence: tap an activity to start recording; only record what the user actively records; do not analyze empty time; no discipline scores; no task management; no AI analysis in the first version.
 None of these judgments is complicated.
 But they matter, because they set the direction for all the design and development that followed.